Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 Issues With Software Patent Searches

 The current U.S. patent system has issues that make patenting software difficult.
 Getting a software patent takes a long time because of the number of applications in existence.
 Plus, finding all the prior art that might impact your software invention is difficult or impossible.

-The problem is, if you don't find all the prior art, you're at risk for being sued.
+The problem is, if you don't find all the prior art, you're at risk of being sued.
 Someone else might decide your software infringes on their software patent.
 Even if it doesn't, proving that in court is very costly.

 Patents use a classification system for organization, but fitting software into the classification system is difficult.
 Right now, the system doesn't work very well to sort the software patents into a searchable database.
 Also, the title and abstract of a software patent might not contain everything that the software can be used for.
 This creates a big software patent search problem.